seidelj/uchicago_pgg/README.md

+First, you will need to have Python 3.5 installed and oTree.  oTree provides installation instructions for both in their documentation: http://otree.readthedocs.io/en/latest/install.html
+NOTE: I recomend installing oTree into a virtual environment.
+This will make sure you don't violate any dependencies in other projects.
+Additionally, environment variables will likely be required; better they are specified in the virtual env than computers profile.
+Python35 comes preloaded with a package that will create virtual environments.

+Initializing a virtual environment and activating it.
+'''
+$ pyvenv venv
+$ source venv/bin/activate
+'''

+If you have installed python35 and it is working correctly, oTree installation boils down to
+'''
+(venv)$ pip3 install otree
+'''

 Background on getting started with Heroku: https://devcenter.heroku.com/articles/getting-started-with-python#introduction You only need to get through the first two pages.
 I'll pick up from there.